Azure/doAzureParallel/README.md

 stopCluster(pool)
 ```

+When developing at scale, you may also want to chunk up your data and distribute the data across your nodes.
+Learn more about that [here](./docs/21-distributing-data.md#chunking-data)

 ### Using %do% vs %dopar%
 When developing at scale, it is always recommended that you test and debug your code locally first.
 Switch between *%dopar%* and *%do%* to toggle between running in parallel on Azure and running in sequence on your local machine.